Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Selenium, which is part of the Brazil nut, ensures the preservation of female reproductive function and provides correct flow pregnancy, protecting the baby from various pathologies development.

-One of the beneficial properties of Brazil nuts is that the use of these components in food allows you to keep the body young.
-This is due to the content of antioxidants, which effectively help fight free radicals (usually they break the transmission of cellular impulses, and cells stop cooperating with each other).
+One of the beneficial properties of Brazil nut grains is that consuming these components in food allows you to maintain the youth of the body.
+This is due to the content of antioxidants, which effectively help fight free radicals (usually they interrupt the transmission of cellular impulses, and cells stop cooperating with each other).

 For men

 About the benefits of nuts For male body It's worth talking separately.
 This fruit completely ensures the health of the male reproductive system.
-The substances included in its composition strengthen male strength and strengthen sex drive.
+The substances included in its composition strengthen male strength and strengthen sexual desire.

-Daily use several grains helps to increase potency, improve sperm quality and stimulate sperm production.
+Daily use several grains help to increase potency, improve sperm quality and stimulate sperm production.
 Thanks to a number of useful components, Brazil nuts help prevent the development of prostate cancer.

-However, it should be remembered that such a vitamin-rich product should not be consumed in large quantities.
+However, it should be remembered that such a product rich in vitamins should not be consumed in large quantities.
 To maintain a healthy body, one or two fruits per day are enough.
 Otherwise, an overdose of selenium may occur, which can cause various adverse reactions.

 What are the benefits of Brazil nut oil?